renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 ## Release process

 - **Rolling release**: - Ubuntu 18.04 platform will be automatically updated in small increments, meaning that users will always have the latest versions of software.
 - **Schedule**: The image will be updated bi-weekly, on the first and third week of every month.
 Updates may happen sooner if there are any security updates or bug fixes that need to be implemented.
-For updates please check [changelog](#changelog)
+For updates please check [changelng](#changelog)
 - **No action required**: Since the rolling release process is used to update this image, no action is required on user side.
-The newest version of software and services will be automatically available to users once the update happens.
+The newest version of software and services will be automatically available to users once the update happenes.

 ## Supported software stack